Word Meanings - BASE - Book Publishers vocabulary database

 1. A casting down; depression.
 Hallywell.
 2. The act of humbling or abasing one's self.
 Adoration implies submission and dejection.
 Bp.
 Pearson.
 3. Lowness of spirits occasioned by grief or misfortune; mental depression; melancholy.
 What besides, - CARNALIST

 A sensualist.
-Burton. - WORLDLY
+Burton. - DEJECTORY

 1. Relating to the world; human; common; as, worldly maxims; worldly actions.
 "I thus neglecting worldly ends."
 Shak.
 Many years it hath continued, standing by no other worldly mean but that one only hand which erected it.
 Hooker.
-2. Pertaining - DEJECTORY
+2. Pertaining - ANIMALIZATION

 1. The act of animalizing; the giving of animal life, or endowing with animal properties.
 2. Conversion into animal matter by the process of assimilation.
 Owen. - DECLINATION

 The angular distance of any object from the celestial equator, either northward or southward. (more info) 1.
 The act or state of bending downward; inclination; as, declination of the head.
-2. The act or state of falling off or declining - CARNAL-MINDEDNESS
+2. The act or state of falling off or declining - GROUNDWORK

 The sounding-board over a pulpit or rostrum. - ANIMALCULISM